 For example, you get to Grote Markt after 20 minutes of walking from the station.
 The City Hall—here we go again—with its elaborate façade and beautiful decorations once again star of the show.
 But this time, something else tries to steal the spotlight.

-Don’t forget to make a short stop at Het Steen.
-The centuries-old fortress is one of the oldest monuments in Antwerp.
+Het Steen, a centuries-old fortress, is one of the oldest monuments in Antwerp.
 Nowadays, it serves as a museum and visitor center.
 You can also get one of the best views of Antwerp from its panoramic terrace.
 It can be visited for free, so don’t hesitate to climb it up and enjoy the beautiful scenery.

-Museum aan de Stroom, better known simply as MAS, is a museum in an iconic building that opened its doors in 2011.
+Museum aan de Stroom, better known simply as MAS, is a museum in an iconic building that opened its doors in 2011–a must-see on your Belgium itinerary.
 Compared to other monuments in Antwerp, it's definitely one of the newer sights, but it ain't no underdog!
 It swiftly became one of the most visited and known places in the city.

 MAS offers exhibitions, both permanent and temporary, with diverse collections.
 You can see Belgian art, learn about history and different cultures.